Compliance With Laws

 International Transfer

 We do not normally copy such information to anyone outside the European Economic Area, where the data protection laws may differ than those from your jurisdiction, however we may do so when the particular circumstances of your matter so require.
 All such third parties are required to maintain confidentiality in relation to your information and files.
+If the county concerned is not designated by the EU Commission as providing adequate data protection we will ensure that there are appropriate contract clauses agreed with the recipient to protect the data.

 If you are located outside of the United Kingdom and choose to provide information to us, please note that we transfer the information, including Personal Information, to United Kingdom and process it there.